-At a hardware level, ESnet has always maintained a technological edge, not only to facilitate existing science but also to enable researchers to imagine the next frontier.
-To achieve this, ESnet has worked with dozens of leading U.S. networking, chip, fiber optic and communications companies as an early adopter and tester of fresh-from-the-lab technologies.
+optic and communications companies as an early adopter and tester of fresh-from-the-lab technologies.
 This includes being one of the first networks to use Asynchronous Transfer Mode (ATM) technology and software-defined networking (SDN).
-ESnet was the nation's first 10-Gbps Ethernet and among the first few to deploy100 Gbps Ethernet between continents.
-In 2015, ESnet and the National Energy Research Scientific Computing Center (NERSC) at LBNL built a 400 Gbps superchannel, the first 400 Gbps production link ever deployed by a national R&F network.
+ESnet was the nation's first 10-Gbps Ethernet and among the first few to deploy 100 Gbps Ethernet between continents.
+In 2015, ESnet and the National Energy Research Scientific Computing Center (NERSC) at LBNL built a 400 Gbps super-channel, the first 400 Gbps production link ever deployed by a national R&E network.

 DOE's networking expertise has helped make today's internet the robust global system it has come to be.
-For example, in 1988, after the web's first major traffic jam slowed e-mail message transmission from seconds to hours, LBNL network scientist Van Jacobson developed the Transmission Control Protocol (TCP) algorithms that remain the foundation for avoiding internet congestion.
+For example, in 1988, after the web's first major traffic jam slowed e-mail message transmission from seconds to hours, LBNL network scientist Van Jacobson developed the TCP (transmission control protocol) algorithms that remain the foundation for avoiding internet congestion.
 ESnet continues to embody this spirit of engaging network researchers for unique solutions and incorporating their innovative ideas.

-Just as important as adopting hardware and protocol advances.
-ESnet scientists and engineers have pioneered R&E network architectural and software innovations, many of which have been adopted by other R&E networks.
+Just as important as adopting hardware and protocol advances, ESnet scientists and engineers have pioneered R&E network architectural and software innovations, many of which have been adopted by other R&E networks.
 For example, when SLAC scientists achieved their big-data speed record they did so thanks to the traffic-directing and control provided by ESnet's award-winning On-Demand Secure Circuits and Reservation System (OSCARS) software.
 Developed by ESnet engineers, OSCARS is a pioneering software service that lets users make a big-data network reservation.
 OSCARS creates dedicated, prearranged bandwidth channels for scientists who need to move massive, time-critical data sets around the world.